How to Ride the Yufuin no Mori: Booking, Route, and JR Pass

 Yufuin no Mori’s Train Stamp

-Opposite the bar counter, you will find a special stamp for tourists who ride the train.
+Opposite the bar counter in Yufuin no Mori’s car 2, you will find a special stamp for tourists who ride the train.
 This is similar to a pressed penny or other souvenirs.
-Feel free to stamp it on the card provided by the train.
-It is of high memorial value (=゚ω゚)ノ.

-Traveling with a Group of People?
+Traveling With a Group of People?
 Reserve the Booth Seating!

 If you are traveling with a group of 3 or 4 people, we recommend you reserve the Booth Seating when you purchase your tickets.
 It comes with a table that can be easily put away, which is quite handy (perfect for playing your favorite board games if you aren’t interested in the beautiful scenery through the window).